Support Us Button Widget

 Will you get plain or loaded fries when you try NADC?

-Photos via NADC Burger
+Photos via NADC Burger, graphic by CLTtoday

-Now Charlotte can see what the hype is about.
+Charlotte can now see what the hype is about.
 NADC (Not a Damn Chance) Burger, known for its stacked burgers and TikTok cult following, is now open at The Alley at Latta Arcade in Uptown.
 The Austin-based chain (hey, ATXtoday) is a concept from professional skateboarder Neen Williams and Michelin-starred Chef Phillip Frankland Lee.

 “Charlotte shows up for great food and great people,” Neen Williams, co-owner of NADC Burger, told CLTtoday.
 “It has a crazy good food scene — it’s one of those big cities that people love with southern comfort and culture.
 Plus, the skateboarding has always been great here.”